 Unshelled cashews are therefore roasted, high-pressure steamed and cracked to remove the shell oil, called cashew nutshell liquid (CNSL).
 The kernel inside the shell is covered by a testa (or husk) which is peeled to reveal the cashew nut.

-While the term "raw" cashews is often used commercially, all cashews are heat treated.
+While the term "raw" cashews is often used commercially, 99% of all cashews are heat treated.
 However, a raw cashew does not go through further roasting techniques like nuts that are labeled "roasted" or "dry roasted", which is a common practice.

 Cashews are probably one of the world's most favorite nut varieties, neck in neck with pistachios.
 This is likely due to their crunchy yet buttery texture and sweet flavor.